 Gum grafting can prevent bone loss and the development of plaque on the tooth root, and it can return an aesthetically pleasing appearance to the gums.
 The treatment covers the exposed portion of your tooth in a way that matches the rest of your gum line.
 The procedure is very common and is an effective method of restoration.

 As a periodontist, Dr. Israel Puterman is a specialist in procedures related to the teeth’s supporting structures, including gum grafting.
-Bethesda and Washington, DC patients choose his practice because he combines years of experience with detail-oriented precision.
+Patients choose his practice because he combines years of experience with detail-oriented precision.
 He will take steps during your procedure to create results that look natural, promote your comfort, and help you heal quickly and safely.

 The Purpose of Gum Grafting